palewire/django-bakery/docs/buildableviews.rst

         The URL at which the detail page should appear.
 By default it is /archive/ + the year in self.year_format + the month in self.month_format.
 An example would be /archive/2016/01/.

+    .. py:attribute:: build_method

+        An alias to the ``build_dated_queryset`` method used by the :doc:`management commands </managementcommands>`

+    .. py:method:: build_dated_queryset()

+        Writes the rendered HTML for all publishable dates to the build directory.

+    .. py:method:: build_month(obj)

+        Writes the rendered HTML for the provided month to the build directory.

+    .. py:method:: unbuild_month(obj)

+        Deletes the directory where the provided month's flat files are stored.

     **Example myapp/views.py**

     .. code-block:: python